Chef de Cuisine, Ciclo

-Boiled peanut shells gently picked apart by a school of fish in the bay; the smell of sunscreen and harsh squawking of seagulls; pork ribs and white bread in the Dreamland parking lot on a sunny Saturday in Tuscaloosa.
+Boiled peanut shells gently picked apart by a school of fish in the bay; the harsh clamour of squawking seagulls; pork ribs and white bread in the Dreamland parking lot on a sunny Saturday in Tuscaloosa.

-If you ask Chef James Flowers about his first food memories, the sights, smells, tastes and sounds of southern small-town life cascade like a stack of old 35 mm photos.
-Born and raised in southeast Alabama, meals were a daily centrepiece for the TRIO Chef de Duisine.
+If you ask Chef James Flowers about his first food memories, the sights, smells, tastes and sounds of southern small-town life cascade like a stack of old 35mm photos.
+Born and raised in southeast Alabama, meals were a daily centrepiece for the Ciclo Chef de Cuisine.

 “I can remember riding in the back seat of our car on the way back from a road trip while my dad waxed poetic about the steaks he was going to cook when we got home,” says James.
 “Even the smell of wood or charcoal igniting gives me the chills sometimes.”